inca trail 3 days

 Day 1 : Cusco – Piskacucho Km 82 – Llactapata- Ayapata:

-We will pick you up from your hotel in Cusco or Sacred valley of the incas.
+Our Inca Trail 4 Days hike begins with pick up from your hotel in Cusco or Sacred valley of the incas.
 Pickup from Cusco will be at 4:30 a.m. (these times will be confirmed at your briefing beforehand as they may differ based on where you’re staying).
 We’ll set out from Cusco on a True Mountain Traveler bus to arrive in the Inca’s Sacred Valley.
 We’ll stop in Ollantaymabo for breakfast (not included), then drive to Km 82, arriving at about 7:30 a.m.
 After you get ready, we’ll go through the first Inca Trail checkpoint to begin our trek (please make sure you have your original passport with you to enter for the Inca Trail hike to Machu Picchu).

 The initial two hours of the trek are comparatively easy as we make our way to our first Inca site, Patallacta which was an ancient Inca check point for the approach to Machu Picchu.
 From Patallacta it’s another 2 hours hiking to our first lunch stop.